Mid-Autumn Festival Traditions in Vietnam

 Once a year, on the 15th day of the eighth month on the lunar calendar, the Mid-Autumn Festival, also known as the Moon Festival, is celebrated all over Vietnam.
 It is the most exciting time to learn about the beautiful traditions and customs in Vietnam.

-The meaning of the Mid-Autumn Festival is rather different to the one celebrated in China, although the Vietnamese also celebrate it by eating mooncakes.
-In Vietnam the Mid-Autumn Festival is the happiest day for children, during which parents buy their children various types of lanterns, snacks and funny masks.
+The meaning of the Mid-Autumn Festival is rather different from the one celebrated in China, although the Vietnamese also celebrate it by eating mooncakes.
+In Vietnam, the Mid-Autumn Festival is the happiest day for children, during which parents buy their children various types of lanterns, snacks, and funny masks.
 Various activities are held to celebrate the Mid-Autumn Festival in Vietnam.
 Read on to see how Vietnamese people celebrate the Mid-Autumn Festival.

-In Vietnam, Mid-Autumn Festival is traditional celebration for children
+In Vietnam, Mid-Autumn Festival is a traditional celebration for children

 Usually, a worshiping platform is set up in the yard during the night of the Mid-Autumn Festival, on which mooncakes, fruit, and snacks are laid.
 Later, family members sit together to eat the food while appreciating the moon.

 The platform is not taken down until midnight when the food has been completely eaten.
 Most families also set up a special platform for children, so that they can enjoy food at any time during the evening.

 In traditional beliefs, the full moon is the symbol of a family reunion.
 When people look at the moon, it reminds them of their families and homeland.